twilio/twilio-cli/docs/general_usage.md

 At this time, only two plugins exist:

-* [twilio-run plugin](https://github.com/twilio-labs/plugin-serverless): To streamline your Twilio Functions development workflow, [Dominik Kundel](https://github.com/dkundel) created `twilio-run`.
-You can use twilio-run from within twilio-cli via [the twilio-run plugin](https://github.com/twilio-labs/plugin-serverless).
+* [twilio serverless plugin](https://github.com/twilio-labs/plugin-serverless): To streamline your Twilio Functions development workflow, [Dominik Kundel](https://github.com/dkundel) created `twilio-run`.
+You can use twilio-run from within twilio-cli via [plugin-serverless](https://github.com/twilio-labs/plugin-serverless).

 * [twilio debugger plugin](https://github.com/twilio/plugin-debugger): The debugger plugin will display Twilio Debugger logs directly in your terminal.